 This meant a grand total of over $30 for supply and disposal.
 After looking closely at the estimate it was clear to me that the dealership was taking these fees and turning them into a healthy profit center.
 In my case the recommended auto repairs did not result in significant disposal of any kind.

 And as far as shop supplies go, for the throttle body service there was a parts charge of $10 for cleaning solvent.
 So I asked my service adviser what shop supply and disposal activities were included in the $30 charge.
 He stated that this would cover things like rags and the cleaning of those rags.

 This may be a valid point that rags are required to perform a throttle body service.
 Let me be clear that I also believe in proper disposal of automotive waste of all kinds.
-But what I don’t see is why this charge is not included in the parts and labor estimate.
-I also did not believe that they were going to use $30 worth of rags to perform the operations.
+However, what I don’t see is why this charge isn’t included in the parts and labor estimate.
+I also didn’t believe that they were going to use $30 worth of rags to perform the operations.

 Back in the day when somebody brought their vehicle in for auto repairs, shop supplies where considered a courtesy and usually included in the estimate of repair.
 Back in the day waste disposal was not covered by as many environmental regulations and was not as costly, but they still needed to pay somebody to get rid of things like waste oil.

 This part of doing business was just included in the prices that were quoted to the auto repair consumers.
 Now all too often they are broken out into a separate line item and in my case where applied to each individual recommended repair.
 When I pushed the service adviser to explain further about how these charges are calculated he stated that they are a percentage of parts and labor automatically added by the dealerships auto repair estimating software.

 Ask Questions about Shop Supply and Waste Disposal